-If you're not in the area but want to make donations, the United Way of Ventura, the American Red Cross of Ventura County, and the Ventura County Sheriff's Office of Emergency Services have teamed up to create the Thomas Fire Fund.
-Anyone can text UWVC to 41444 to make a cash donation, call 805-485-6288, or visit the United Way of Ventura County's website.
+If you're not in the area but want to make donations, the United Way of Ventura, the American Red Cross of Ventura County, and the Ventura County Sheriff's Office of Emergency Services have created the Thomas Fire Fund.
+To donate, you just need to text UWVC to 41444 to make a cash donation, call 805-485-6288, or visit the United Way of Ventura County's website.
 The Salvation Army is also accepting food and water at the Ventura County Fairgrounds, and you can donate either of those or money by calling 1-800-SAL-ARMY or visiting the website.

 You might also want to consider donating to Noah's Legacy Fund, which provides supplies, training, and equipment to first responders who are in charge of rescuing animals from natural disasters like this one.
 The foundation has also purchased four "Animal Safe" trailers that provide temporary sheltering for pets whose owners have evacuated due to natural or manmade disasters.
 These trailers are self-sustaining with heat, air conditioning, power, water, and lighting so displaced animals are met with care.
 The department stations and staffs these trailers next to Red Cross emergency sheltering sites, so pet owners are never too far from their pets.